 The Seminary encourages all students to obtain medical and hospitalization insurance for their own protection.
 A student hospitalization plan is available through providers.
 HealthCare.gov is a good place to shop for medical insurance.
-All international students (students holding F-1 or J-1 Visas) are required to show proof of health insurance.

 Life insurance is also available through GuideStone.
 Each student is encouraged to carry some form of life insurance.
 Seminary insurance does not cover the loss of personal property or damage to personal items, whether oncampus or in a seminary housing unit.
-Each student or resident is encouraged to purchase such coverage from a private insurance carrier.
+Each student or resident is encouraged to purchase renter's insurance, which is very affordable, from a private insurance carrier.